swocial/swocial.github.io/README.md

 In addition to generating the different formats, some commands also generates the style files necessary.
 These are generated using [Sass](http://sass-lang.com/), a CSS pre-processor.

-For convenience there's also `grunt watch` that the default grunt-task (i.e. publication) each time a chapter, template or SCSS-file is saved.
+For convenience there's also `grunt watch` that triggers the default grunt-task (i.e. publication) each time a chapter, template or SCSS-file is saved.

 ## Ways to contribute